IGARDS/igards.github.io/_pages/people.md

 ## Paul Anderson, Ph.D.
 Associate Professor<br>
-Director, Data Science<br>
+Co-Director, IGARDS<br>
-Department of Computer Science<br>
+Department of Computer Science & Software Engineering<br>
-College of Charleston
+Cal Poly, San Luis Obispo

 <div class="small">
 Anderson is the director of the Data Science B.S. and M.S.
 Program.
 He is the leader of the Data Science Research Group, which specializes in developing novel algorithms in the fields of foundational data science, data mining, machine learning, and artificial intelligence.
 Anderson's expertise includes machine learning, large-scale distributed computing, evolutionary computation and optimization, and biomedical cyberinfrastructure.
 He has funded multidisciplinary projects in metabolomics, human cognition and fatigue, toxicology, marine biology, cancer informatics, and medical and marine genomics.
 To date, Anderson has mentored over 30 undergraduate researchers and 7 graduate students.
 He is the principal investigator for the Omics NSF Research Experience for Undergraduates: in this role, he oversees the overall team-driven research agenda that includes students from Mathematics, Statistics, Computer Science, Data Science, and Biology with PIs from multiple institutions (e.g., NOAA, NIST, and the Medical University of South Carolina).
 Besides these academic roles, Anderson has active industry partnerships with BoomTown ROI (deep learning and NLP), Ceterus (transfer learning), and Bosch.